snwh/ubuntu-post-install/README.md

     ./ubuntu-post-install-script.sh

-Or you can add the location of this project to your custom shell paths to run it on-demand.
-For example, adding it as the following line to your `.bashrc` (editing the path appropriately):
+Alternatively, if you use `bash` and cloned this to your home folder, add the following to your `.bashrc` to run this script on-demand.

     export PATH=${PATH}:~/ubuntu-post-install/